-- Grasp the basics of modular coordination.

-- Understand the prefabricated components.

-- Learn about the problems in design.

-- Get the exposure of joints and connections in structural members.

-- Design the prefabricated structures for abnormal loads.
+- Impart knowledge to students on modular construction. - Understand the prefabricated components. - Know about problems in design. - Get the exposure of industrialized construction. - Get the knowledge of design for abnormal loads.

 Need for prefabrication - Principles of prefabrication - Modular coordination - Standarization - Materials - Systems - Production - Transportation - Erection.